quandaleIV/batch-job-runner/README.md

 ## Cost

 Each job run on a `t3.micro` instance costs approximately **$0.001–$0.003** depending on job duration.
-All infrastructure is destroyed after each run — there are no idle costs between jobs.
+All infrastructure is destroyed after each run, there are no idle costs between jobs.

 ---

 ## Resume Bullets

 ```
-• Built JobFlow, an on-demand batch compute platform on AWS — Discord slash command triggers
+• Built JobFlow, an on-demand batch compute platform on AWS, Discord slash command triggers
   GitHub Actions via Lambda and API Gateway, Terraform provisions ephemeral EC2, cloud-init
   pulls job-specific Docker image from ECR, output stored to S3, infrastructure self-destructs
   on completion via automated Terraform destroy

 • Designed job-agnostic architecture supporting multiple workload types via a containerised
-  job registry in ECR — adding a new job requires only a new Docker image, no infrastructure changes
+  job registry in ECR and adding a new job requires only a new Docker image, no infrastructure changes

-• Implemented cost-optimisation failsafe using CloudWatch, SNS, and Lambda — automatically
+• Implemented cost-optimisation failsafe using CloudWatch, SNS, and Lambda which automatically
   terminates idle EC2 workers tagged as ephemeral after 10 minutes of CPU utilisation below 5%

-• Configured OIDC trust between GitHub Actions and AWS — eliminated long-lived credentials
+• Configured OIDC trust between GitHub Actions and AWS eliminating long-lived credentials
   from the CI/CD pipeline entirely

-• Secured all secrets in AWS SSM Parameter Store — no hardcoded credentials anywhere in
+• Secured all secrets in AWS SSM Parameter Store preventing hardcoded credentials anywhere in
   the codebase or CI/CD pipeline
 ```